Content

 4. Significant

-HR KPIs must work to minimize the amount of informational clutter they provide and maximize the amount of information of interest to managers and decision-makers.
+HR KPIs must work to minimise the amount of informational clutter they provide and maximise the amount of information of interest to managers and decision-makers.

 Join the global leading solution in mental well-being